mronian/camkart/README.md

 # Camkart
-A Camera Search Engine build on the Django Framework with Solr in the backend.
+A camera search engine built on the Django Framework with Solr in the backend.

 ###1.
 Objectives